The Gault Site in Texas

 Bird Figure - Artifact from Day's Knob Archaeological Site

-Below: More birdlike effigies at Gault (all facing right).
+Below: More incised birdlike effigies at Gault (all facing right).

 Limestone Figure from Gault Archaeological Site - Photo by Peter A. Bostrom